wanx-troopers/wanx-troopers.github.io/wan-animates.md

 Note: vitpose `.onnx` and `.bin` files go into `ComfyUI/models/detection` folder, "same with Yolo actually".

+> SCAIL-Pose does both NLF and dwpose to add hands/face

 ### SCAIL 2025.12.15

 > - NLF input only = no retargeting